 Monkey Beach

-For us, it was a long-awaited experience, as monkeys happen to be our favourite animals.
+For us, it was a long-awaited experience, as monkeys are our favorite animals.
 We had prepared some small snacks with which to feed them.
 As soon as we descended from the Longboat, we saw them coming towards us.
 We managed to see two baby monkeys and took quite a lot of photos with them.
 Their visits lasted as long as our snacks.
 Once they finished all the crackers, they looked at us indifferently and went on to the next tourists.
 You must take extra precautions for your personal belongings.
 Monkeys are excellent pickpockets and will go through your bags and pockets in no time, taking your belongings up to the treetops.
 These animals are considered to be wild, especially during the mating period.
-Their behaviour can become very aggressive, so you must be very careful.
+Their behavior can become very aggressive, so you must be very careful.

 Throughout the island, there are warning signs (which we hadn’t noticed beforehand) that tourists shouldn’t give food to the monkeys.
 The reason is that they become spoiled and then are too lazy to hunt for their food, which is provided by the forest.